moral-g/RobotOpen-HTML5-DriverStation/README.md

 ### __Method 2 : CRX File Download__

-> Download the .crx file listed under the desired release
+> Download the .crx file listed under the desired release or in the code dropdown "Download Zip"
 >
 > Use an external tool to convert the .crx to a zip file
 >